Nyon Conference: Context and organisation

-Up to 60,000 Italian volunteers were now operating in Spain, and the removal of foreign nationals was discussed by the Non-Intervention Committee.
-Italy had made a declaration that it would stop Italian volunteers from fighting in Spain on 7 January 1937, and put a moratorium on volunteers on 20 January, also agreeing to support limitations on the number of volunteers on the 25th.
+Up to 60,000 Italian volunteers were then operating in Spain, and the removal of foreign nationals was discussed by the Non-Intervention Committee.
+Italy had made a declaration on 7 January 1937 that it would stop Italian volunteers from fighting in Spain. and put a moratorium on volunteers on 20 January, also agreeing to support limitations on the number of volunteers on the 25th.
 Italy continued to request that belligerent rights be given to the Nationalists and Republicans, so both would gain the right to search vessels for contraband, thus removing the need for naval patrols.
 This request was opposed by the United Kingdom, France and the Soviet Union.
 British recognition of Italian sovereignty over Abyssinia following the Second Italo-Abyssinian War was an important issue during Anglo-Italian discussions in August 1937.
 Following Eden's disagreement with Chamberlain and Lord Halifax, Leader of the House of Lords and influential politician, over the issue, any agreement recognising Italian sovereignty was postponed until after the planned shipping conference had taken place.

 On 5 or 6 September, the British arranged a conference for all parties with a Mediterranean coastline, along with Germany.
 The conference was to be held at Nyon, Switzerland – Geneva was avoided because Italians associated it with the actions of the League of Nations over the Abyssinian Crisis.
 The United Kingdom agreed to France's request to extend an invitation to the Soviet Union, but blocked France's attempt to invite a representative from Republican Spain.
 Portugal expressed surprise at not being invited.
 Camille Chautemps, the new French Prime Minister, opposed direct intervention on the Spanish question.
 The Soviet Union accepted the invitation, indicating that it would use the opportunity to blame Italy for the attacks on shipping.
 The Soviet government formally accused the Italians of sinking two Soviet merchant vessels, the Timiryazev and the Blagoev, an accusation the Italians described as "aggressive and offensive".
 This was perhaps an attempt by the Soviet Union to push Italy and Germany away from the conference.
 Germany rejected the invitation, stating that piracy and other issues the conference was to discuss should be handled only by normal meetings of the Non-Intervention Committee, not a conference like Nyon.
 The United Kingdom and France rejected this suggestion, and continued to prepare for the conference.
 Soon after, the Italians similarly declined.
 The Non-Intervention Committee, it said, also had the advantage of including other European powers, notably Poland and Portugal.